2 1/2 Year-Old Drop-off Program

 Sample Daily Schedule

-Teacher greets children and fine motor activities are set up on tables.
+Teachers greets children, hands are washed and fine motor activities are set up on tables.

 Explore, share, play and interact with others, Simple thematic craft activities for the children to focus on fine motor skills and creativity